-Paranormal Activity 2: Scared?
+Paranormal Activity 2: The Paranormal nightmares return

 As Paranormal Activity 2 premieres, it has us thinking about our own personal history with horror movies.
 Okay, here’s the lame truth: I’m a big baby when it comes to scary movies.

 I hate to date myself, but I was eight when Angel Heart came out and I still have nightmares about it.
 What?
 Mickey Rourke and Robert De Niro are creepy!
 And who can forget Lisa Bonet's unforgettable turn as Epiphany Proudfoot.
 Sigh.
 They just don't name 'em like they used to.

 After I saw Scream, a comedic take on the horror genre mind you, I swore I heard people whispering my name and I had to sleep on the floor of my parent's bedroom.